Universal Credit explained

 If you are in real financial difficulty, we can usually help.
 We may be able to agree a temporary short term hold on your rent account whilst you wait for your first payment, but can only do this if we know about your claim.
 It’s usually only when people don’t talk to us that problems such as falling into debt arise which could put your home at risk.

-Do you need support with your Universal Credit claim?
+Get support with your Universal Credit claim

-Page updated on: 25 April 2022
+Page updated on: 7 May 2024

 Revenues and Benefits Service